StackForge-EU/helmcharts/charts/ghostcms/README.md

 ## Password Generation

-If `mariadb.password` is left empty, a random 16-character password will be generated automatically at install time.
+If `mariadb.rootPassword` or `mariadb.password` are left empty, random 16-character passwords will be generated automatically at install time for the respective fields.